LHCfitNikhef/EELSfitter/docs/source/theory/kk_analysis.rst

     +\epsilon_2^2} - {\rm Im}\left[\frac{-1}{\epsilon(E)} \right] \right) \, ,

 where the electron kinetic energy is :math:`T=m_ev^2/2`.
 The main challenge to evaluate the surface component from Eq. :eq:`eq:surface_intensity` is that it depends on the complex dielectric function :math:`\epsilon(E)`, which in turn is a function of the single scattering distribution obtained from the deconvolution of :math:`I_{\rm inel}(E)` obtained assuming that :math:`I_S(E)` vanishes.
 For not too thin specimens, the best approach is then an iterative procedure, whereby one starts by assuming that :math:`I_{S}(E)\simeq 0`, evaluates :math:`\epsilon(E)`, and uses it to evaluate a first approximation to :math:`I_S(E)` using Eq. :eq:`eq:surface_intensity`.

-This approximation is then subtracted from Eq. :eq:`eq:EELSmaster_v3` and hence provides a better estimate of the bulk contribution :math:`I_{\rm inel}(E)`.
+This approximation is then subtracted from Eq.
+:eq:`eq:EELSmaster_v3` and hence provides a better estimate of the bulk contribution :math:`I_{\rm inel}(E)`.
 One can go back to the first step and iterate the procedure until some convergence criterion is met.
 Whether or not this procedure converges will depend on the specimen under consideration, and specifically on the features of the EELS spectra at low energy losses, :math:`E \lesssim 10` eV.

 For the specimens considered in this study, it is found that this iterative procedure to determine the surface contributions converges provided that the local sample thickness satisfies :math:`t \gtrsim 20` nm.
 For thinner samples the iterative approach fails to converge and another strategy would be needed.
 Hence in this work we disentangle the bulk from the surface contributions to the EELS spectra only when the thickness is above this threshold.

+.. [#f1] Here :math:`E` indicates the energy lost by EELS electrons, with :math:`E` for elastic scatterings.
+.. [#f2] The following derivation assumes that the specimen is not too thin, that is, :math:`t \gtrsim \lambda`.
+.. [#f3] Which should not be confused with the normalised velocity often used in relativity, :math:`\beta=v/c`.